-The Arts & Health Hub is working in partnership with the Royal College of Psychiatrist’s Arts Special Interest Group (ArtSIG) to commission 3 virtual workshops.
-The workshops are to be delivered to psychiatrists that are members of the ArtSIG who have a particular interest in how the arts can play a vital role in our health and wellbeing.
+The Arts & Health Hub is pleased to be working in partnership with the Royal College of Psychiatrist’s Arts Special Interest Group (ArtSIG) to commission 2 virtual workshops, delivered by 2 different artists.

 Our 2021 Conference.

 This one-day online conference brings together an exciting mixture of interdisciplinary speakers, from artists, medics and researchers, discussing and sharing works on themes of care.

 Whilst our in-person activities are on hold, here’s how you can get involved with the Hub:

 The third phase of our year long Support Hub project, supported by Arts Council England, is now open for applications.
 This phase provides 3 early career artists the opportunity to benefit from 1-2-1 mentoring from experienced artists and arts professionals.